giiorg/nodejs-ninjas-lab/workshop/05/README.md

+# EventEmitter

-# Write your own implementation of EventEmitter class in ./lib/event-emitter.js and extend your EventEmitter in ./lib/application instead of node.js's EventEmitter class (note: requirements from app.js file's perspective stays the same)
+### Write your own implementation of EventEmitter class in ./lib/event-emitter.js and extend Application class with your EventEmitter in ./lib/application instead of node.js's EventEmitter (note: requirements from app.js file's perspective stays the same)

 Contents of app.js: